clisweden/coracle_shiny/tutorials/README.md

 ##### 16. CITATION MAP – Summary

-On the top left of the CITATION MAP tab, there are two value boxes: a yellow box displaying the number of publications in the citation map (nodes), and a green box displaying the number of citation pairs (directed edges).
-Click of the “START/UPDATE” button on the left black filter in search functions (Part 1) is required to fully update the results of “CITATION MAP” tab.
+On the top of the CITATION MAP tab, there are two value boxes: a yellow box displaying the number of publications in the citation map (nodes), and a green box displaying the number of citation pairs (directed edges).
+Please press the “START/UPDATE” button in the search panel to the left (black) to update the results of  the “CITATION MAP” tab.

-##### 17. Hubs in Citation Map

-The panel Hubs in Citation Map displays publications that are highly connected in terms of the citation connectivity.
-It includes 7 columns: PMID, In, Out and Total degree, Title, LitCovid (value is true if the publication is included in LitCovid), and Global Filter (value is true if the publication is selected by the user in the search panel to the left [black]), with the default order as descending Total degree of connectivity.

-##### 18. Central Publications
+##### 17. Central Publications

 The Central Publications output consists of a scatter plot, with the x-axis showing the In-degree distribution (number of references, log10 scale) and the y-axis showing the Out-degree distribution (number of citations by other publications, log10 scale).
 Each scatter point is a publication.
 When the in- and out-degree values are moused-over, the PMID, and title of the publication will be shown.
 Publications with higher out-degree score are highly cited papers, whereas publications with higher in-degree scores generally indicate more of a review-type paper.

-##### 19. Degree Distribution
+##### 18. Degree Distribution

 The degree distribution is a common topological analysis in network biology.
 This CORACLE output consists of a scatter plot of publications (blue point) with the x-axis showing the total degree distribution (sum of in-and out-degree) of the network of the articles selected in the left (black) panel, and the y-axis displaying the corresponding probability distribution of the total degree distribution (log10 scale).
 The linear regression between x and y is displayed in orange.
 A power-law distribution indicates a scale-free feature of the network.

+##### 19. Hubs in Citation Map

+The panel Hubs in Citation Map displays publications that are highly connected in terms of the citation connectivity.
+It includes 7 columns: PMID, In, Out and Total degree, Title, LitCovid (value is true if the publication is included in LitCovid), and Global Filter (value is true if the publication is selected by the user in the search panel to the left [black]), with the default order as descending Total degree of connectivity.

 ##### 20. Visualization of Citation Map

 The bottom panel of the CITATION MAP tab facilitates visualization of the citation network, with publications represented by nodes and each reference being represented by an edge.
 Input the PMIDs of interest in the box and press the "Visualize" button.
 Please note that only the top 1000 edges will be shown.
 If you wish to visualize the full citation map, please press the Download Full Map text in blue to download the full citation map, and draw it by your local software of choice, such as Cytoscape or R. Please note that the default input of the text input box "Input target PMID for Visualization" is the 3 most highly connected nodes.
-Users could input customized newline-separated lists of PMID (i.e., press "Enter" (the Enter key on the keyboard) between each input), and push the “Visualize” button anew to display the updated network on the right.
+Users could input customized newline-separated lists of PMID (i.e., press the Enter key on the keyboard) between each input), and push the “Visualize” button anew to display the updated network on the right.
 Please note that if this text input box is empty, the user needs to push the "START/UPDATE" button in the global filter block.
 User-inputted target PMIDs are indicated as red nodes.
 Green node color indicates publications included in the LitCovid database or COVID-19 related literature, and grey node color indicates other publications cited by the COVID-19 literature.
 A mouse-click on a node in the network will display the title of the publication, and a mouse-click of the title will provide a link to the article in the PubMed database.

 #### *SIMILARITY CITATION NETWORK tab*